zoeschmitt/wise-api/README.md

 ### Deploy

-You must create a `.env` with your API Key:
+You must create a `.env.yaml` with your API Key:

 ```env
 API_KEY=